OpenBox-AI/openbox-langchain-sdk-ts/README.md

   // Signal monitoring — polls for mid-run HALT/BLOCK signals from the dashboard
   enableSignalMonitor: true,   // default: false

-  // Session tracking — shown in the OpenBox dashboard
+  // Session tracking — optional, shown in the OpenBox dashboard
+  // - LangChain: `workflow_id` is auto-generated per run/turn.
+Use `sessionId` to group multiple runs
+  //   into a single logical user/chat session.
   sessionId: "user-session-abc123",

   // Raise errors on guardrail failures (default: false — returns a blocked message instead)